Mojo4Sho1/SMC23_DataChallenge/README.md

 ## Data
 The telemetry data is stored in Parquet files.
 Unfortunately, due to their large size, the Parquet files are not included in this GitHub repository.
 However, you can obtain the necessary Parquet files from the SUMMIT supercomputer data repository.
 By modifying the `file_names` list in the scripts, you can analyze other Parquet files associated with the SUMMIT telemetry.

+## Requirements
+Besides the neccesary Parquet files, you will need the following Python libraries:
+- pyarrow
+- numpy
+- pandas
+- plotly

+Prepare your telemetry data in Parquet format.
+Please ensure that the Parquet files are compatible with the expected data structure for the programs to work correctly.

+Place your Parquet files in the same directory as the Python programs.
+If your files are too large to be uploaded to GitHub, make sure they are available locally.

 ## Program 1: Challenge_3.1.py
 The script `Challenge_3.1.py` processes the telemetry data and generates interactive HTML visualizations.
 It performs the following steps for each file in the `file_names` list:
 - Creates DataFrames from the Parquet files and removes duplicate rows.